Key aspects of life

 evolutionary precursors?

-Less obviously, how did mechanisms evolve that enable different parts of organisms to acquire, use and share information with other parts?
-Did those mechanisms need to use information to enable them to perform their functions, for instance when one body part detects a need to perform some action (including stimulating, or suppressing or modifying processes in other body parts)?
+Such mechanisms need to use information to enable them to perform their functions, for instance when one body part detects a need to perform some action or actions, including stimulating, or suppressing or modifying processes in other body parts.

-Additional forms of sharing occur during sexual reproduction, whose mechanisms
+Additional forms of (partial) information-sharing occur during sexual

 Such mechanisms were discussed in depth by Tibor Ganti, in his book